Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Are big infrastructure projects coming to Ho Chi Minh City as of 2026?

-As of early 2026, the single biggest infrastructure catalyst for Ho Chi Minh City property prices is Metro Line 1 (Ben Thanh to Suoi Tien), which is now fully operational and connects District 1 through Binh Thanh to Thu Duc City, directly benefiting neighborhoods like Thao Dien, An Phu, and areas around major stations.
+As of early 2026, the biggest infrastructure catalyst is Metro Line 1 (Ben Thanh to Suoi Tien), now operational and expected to re-price residential corridors from District 1 through Binh Thanh into Thu Duc City by an estimated 10 to 20% over the medium term.

 For the latest updates on the local projects, you can read our property market analysis about Ho Chi Minh City here.